Bellevue's Outlandia music festival gears up for second year

 The Outlandia Music Festival is pulling big-name bands to Bellevue’s Falconwood Park this weekend.

-The festival, which runs from Friday to Saturday and offers options for weekend camping, will feature headliners Lord Huron and Modest Mouse.
-Falconwood Park is located just south of Bellevue near the Platte River.
+The festival, which runs Friday and Saturday and offers options for weekend camping, will feature headliners Lord Huron and Modest Mouse.
+Falconwood Park is situated just south of Bellevue near the Platte River.

 Gates will open at 3 p.m.
 Friday, and performances begin at 4 p.m.
 Local and regional bands Minne Lussa, The Good Life and The Envy Corps will take the stage first, followed by folk singer-songwriter Gregory Alan Isakov at 7:45 p.m.